47deg/KEEP/proposals/type-classes.md

 ## Language changes

-- Add `with` to require instances evidences in both function and class/object declarations
+* Add `with` to require evidence of type class instances in both function and class/object declarations.
-- Add `extension` to provide instance evidences for a given type class
+* Add `extension` to provide instance evidence for a given type class.

-As demonstrated by previous and below examples:
+Usage of these language changes are demonstrated by the previous and below examples:

 ```kotlin
 extension class OptionMonoid<A>(with M: Monoid<A>) : Monoid<Option<A>> // class position using parameter "M"